 Most people come for the beach, where they spend endless summer days building sand castles, diving through the cresting waves and admiring (just off shore) Chantry Island lighthouse, which has stood sentry since 1859, warning sailors of dangerous shoals that lurk just below the frothy churn.

-A stone’s throw from the Big Flag is the 17-room Beach Motel, a new boutique property of Scandinavian design that offers couples the perfect place to put up their feet, enjoy a cocktail on the rooftop deck, listen to waves lapping on the shore and plan where they are going to stroll for dinner that evening.
-One suggestion?
-Highview Food & Drink, owned by Eugene Barone – former owner of Toronto’s beloved Bar Italia for 17 years – and his chef wife, Noelle.
-A house-made penne with steak and gorgonzola is a chef favourite.
-The Beach House room rates, which include breakfast, start at $129 in winter, and $359 in summer.
+A stone’s throw from the Big Flag is the 17-room Beach Motel, a boutique property of Scandinavian design that offers couples the perfect place to put up their feet, enjoy a cocktail on the rooftop deck, and listen to waves lapping on the shore.
+There are several good restaurants, a short walk away on Southampton’s main street, to try for dinner (The Walker House, Highview Food & Drink).
+However, those guests eager to stay put might want to try the farm-to-table menu offered at The Sandbar, a cozy little eatery onsite, led by chef Carrey McLellan, that seats 20 people.
+(Reservations are recommended.)
+Currently, The Sandbar is only open on weekends.
+The Beach Motel room rates, which include breakfast, start at $129 in winter, and $359 in summer.

 Keep up to date with the weekly Sightseer newsletter.
 Sign up today.